 Peppers and Onions.
-Heat the sesame oil and vegetable oil in a large skillet to medium-high heat and add the red and green peppers and onions.
+Heat the sesame oil and vegetable oil in a large skillet to medium-high heat and add the peppers and onions.
 Cook them for 5 minutes to soften.
 Use other chili peppers as desired.
 I toss in jalapeños or serranos for extra heat for me.

 Garlic and ginger.
 Add the garlic and ginger and cook another minute, stirring, until you can smell that gorgeous garlic.
 Remove from heat and set the vegetables into a bowl.
 Save the oil in the pan.